qrn99/nancyqiu.github.io/_news/announcement_2024_07.md

 related_posts: false
 ---

-:oncoming_automobile: Attending the 4-day [PEER Field School](https://peerinstitute.org/events/2024-socal/) in the the University of San Diego to learn discipline-based education research.
+:hammer_and_wrench: Attending the 4-day [PEER Field School](https://peerinstitute.org/events/2024-socal/) in the the University of San Diego to learn discipline-based education research.